Included, Not Excluded – Every autistic learner. Every choice. Every future.

 With increasing pressure on schools to achieve outstanding results, and for Local Authorities to deliver against budgets, it is not surprising that many schools are faced with significant challenges in supporting learners to achieve their desired outcomes and successfully transition to the next stage in their education.

 To find out how our Outreach service might be able to help further, please feel free to contact us with any queries you may have or fill out our form for a free consultation.
+For examples of the kind of support we can offer download our handy guide.

 Outreach service user